 Suzanne O’Neill has forty years experience in transit and has worked as a manager, a planner, and as a consultant.
 Her work has a strong operational perspective and solid financial basis.
 Her transit interests include service planning, system management, coordination, and information technology.

 Moira is the Lead Grant Coordinator within the Division of Transit and Rail at CDOT; previously the manager of a Travel Training and Mobility program for Hopelink in WA State.
 Moira is the CDOT ex-officio and as such has no term.
 She lives in Denver.

 Erica has two decades of experience working for local governments and non-profits.
 She is an experienced human services provider including extensive work with all populations.
 Her experience includes coordination projects, service gap analysis, needs assessments, and project management.
-Erica lives in Broomfield.
+Erica lives in Arvada.

 Nasser Samman Metro Transportation Planning and Solution Group’s Chief Operating Officer.

 For the past 2 years, Nasser has Directed the operation of all functions of the Transportation and Maintenance Division for 450 car fleet.
 In addition to Managing and directing the Sales and Marketing, Nasser initiates and continus to build relationships and opens busines with high profile clients.